awsdocs/aws-lambda-developer-guide/doc_source/accessing-resources.md

 **Important**
 AWS Lambda does not support connecting to resources within Dedicated Tenancy VPCs\.
 For more information, see [Dedicated VPCs](https://docs.aws.amazon.com/vpc/latest/userguide/dedicated-instance.html)\.

-To learn how to configure a Lambda function to access resources within a VPC, see [Configuring a Lambda Function to Access Resources in an Amazon VPC](vpc.md)
+To learn how to configure a Lambda function to access resources within a VPC, see [Configuring a Lambda Function to Access Resources in a VPC](configuration-vpc.md)